RESTORATION PROJECTS AND LAND MANAGEMENT

 The goal of their Captive Propagation and Reintroduction Program is to reestablish extirpated populations or augment existing populations of eastern indigo snakes.
 The Orianne Society is designing facilities where the snakes will be bred and raised in preparation for release to areas in the Florida Panhandle and southern Alabama where indigo snakes have declined to such low densities it is thought they may be locally extinct.

-Nokuse Plantation will be the first reintroduction site for indigo snakes in the Florida Panhandle.
 The decline of the indigo snake is linked to the decline of the gopher tortoise as gopher tortoise burrows provide important shelter and hibernacula for the snakes.
-In preparation, for the reintroduction of indigo snakes, 3800 gopher tortoises have been translocated to Nokuse Plantation since 2006.
+In preparation, for the reintroduction of indigo snakes, over 5,000 gopher tortoises have been translocated to Nokuse since 2006.

 Eradication of exotics